triadic-cosmos/triadic-cosmos/README.md

 ---

-## 🌌 The Triadic Cosmos: Dual Time as Missing Link — Canonical Physical Unification
+## 🌌 The Triadic Cosmos: Dual Time as Missing Link — Canonical Physical Unification Book

 **The Triadic Cosmos: Dual Time, Triadic Closure, and End‑to‑End Unification**
 is the definitive consolidation of all physical‑architecture research in the Triadic Cosmos ecosystem.